 Insurance Companies are going to give you a hard time no matter what.
 Crash victims with internal injuries often face even greater frustrations.
 Remember, it is the job of insurance adjusters to save the company money by not paying out claims, or paying as little as they think that they can get away with.

-When people suffer a head injury in a car accident, for instance, adjusters come up with all kinds of excuses because headaches are subjective.
+When people suffer a head injury in a car accident, for instance, adjusters come up with all kinds of excuses not to pay.
+This is because headaches are subjective.
 In other words, if it can’t be seen on an x-ray or in a photograph, they will always say that it can’t be that bad or should not have lasted for so long.
 They may even try to say that the headaches were not related to the accident.
-This is why it is important to let your doctor know how close in time you felt pain for any internal injury, as related to the point in time of your accident.
+This is why it is important to give a full description of your symptoms to the doctor and not ignore what you are feeling.

 Steps to Take after Suffering Internal Injuries in a Car Crash